 In most cases, banks maintain an internal compliance team to deal with these problems, but these processes take a lot more time and require huge investment when done manually.
 The compliance regulations are also subject to frequent change, and banks need to update their processes and workflows following these regulations constantly.

-One of AI’s most common use cases includes general-purpose semantic and natural language applications and broadly applied predictive analytics.
+One of the most common use cases of AI includes general-purpose semantic and natural language applications and broadly applied predictive analytics.
 AI can detect specific patterns and correlations in the data, which traditional technology could not previously detect.

 These patterns could indicate untapped sales opportunities, cross-sell opportunities, or even metrics around operational data, leading to a direct revenue impact.